Israel Now: Picking Up the Pieces

 • Deploying trained volunteers to missile strike zones, offering emotional support to affected residents, help cleaning and organizing damaged homes, and assistance securing temporary housing.

-• Mobilizing 20,000+ volunteers to assist reservist families with meals, childcare, and errands.
+• Mobilizing 20,000+ volunteers to assist reservist families with meals, child care, and errands.

 • Outreach and emotional and financial assistance to help families cope.